pygame/pygame/docs/reST/ref/math.rst

       | :sl:`returns a vector moved toward the target by a given distance.`
       | :sg:`move_towards(Vector2, float) -> Vector2`

+      **Experimental:** feature still in development available for testing and feedback.
+It may change.
+      `Please leave move_towards feedback with authors <https://github.com/pygame/pygame/pull/2929>`_

       Returns a Vector which is moved towards the given Vector by a given distance and does not overshoot past its target Vector.
       The first parameter determines the target Vector, while the second